VideojogosLusofona/color-shape-links-ai-competition/README.md

 ### Rules for the AI code

+The AI source code must follow these rules:

 - Can only use cross-platform [.NET Standard 2.0] API calls in C#.
 - Can use additional libraries which abide by these same rules.
 - Both the AI code and libraries must be made available under a